freenet/web/hugo-site/content/faq/index.md

 You can [donate via credit card or cryptocurrency](/donate), or donate through our [Ghost Key](/ghostkey/) mechanism to establish a verifiable cryptographic identity.

-If you are in a position to make a larger contribution or grant please email Ian at {{< email-protect >}}.
+If you are in a position to make a larger contribution or grant please email Ian at{{< email-protect >}}.